documentationfor yFiles for HTML 3.0.0.1

 Deleting Items

-The easiest way to control which items should be deleted is setting the deletableItems or deletablePredicate property as mentioned in the Deleting Items section.
-For example, the following code snippet will prevent nodes from being deleted when they still have edges connected to them:
+The easiest way to control which items can be deleted is by setting the deletableItems or deletablePredicate property, as mentioned in the Deleting Items section.
+For example, the following code snippet prevents nodes from being deleted when they still have edges connected to them:

 // Prevent deletion of nodes that are connected to other nodes